 Julie Bulerski, MAAO (Assessor) Monday - Friday 8 am - 5 pm at 616.784.1262 or email her at email@example.com

 The Assessor for Alpine Township is Julie Bulerski.
 She has been designated by the State Tax Commission as a MAAO (Michigan Advanced Assessing Officer) and has been the Assessor for Alpine Township since October 2018.
 She has worked for Alpine Township Assessing Department since 1997 and has been employed with Alpine Township since 1995.

 Board of Review

 The Board of Review is required to meet in March to hear assessment and classification appeals.
-The Board of Review may also be required to meet in July and/or December to correct clerical errors or hear Principal Residence Exemption appeals.
+The Board of Review may also be required to meet in July and/or December to correct clerical errors or hear Disabled Veteran Exemption appeals.
 Members are appointed to two year terms, with each term beginning on January 1st of an odd-numbered year.
 There are no term limits.
 Any correspondence or telephone messages for the Board of Review should be directed to the Township Office.
 The Township Assessor or Supervisor are directly responsible for this Board.

 Calculating your Property Tax